The government has been busy in recent months trying to make renting safer and cheaper for the UK’s approximately nine million tenants.

 Is this only in England?

-A similar fees ban has been in operation within Scotland for some time, and a fees ban is also due to go live in September 2019 in Wales.
+A similar fees ban has been in operation within Scotland for some time, and a fees ban went live in September 2019 in Wales.
 Northern Ireland is consulting on its proposals.

 Is the eviction process getting fairer?